Renting Guide

 AI summary

-Under the Residential Tenancies Act, tenants have a right to quiet enjoyment, which includes having guests.
+Tenants have the right to quiet enjoyment, which includes having guests.
 Landlords cannot legally ban guests or limit the length of their stay in the tenancy agreement.

 However, a line exists between a temporary guest and a permanent occupant.
-A guest may become an occupant if they move in furniture, contribute to rent, or receive mail at the address.
+While the Residential Tenancies Act doesn't specify a timeframe, a guest may become an occupant if they move in furniture, pay towards rent, or receive mail at the property.

-If an unapproved occupant moves in, landlords can issue a 14-day notice to remedy before applying to the Tenancy Tribunal.
+If this breaches the agreement, landlords can issue a 14-day notice to remedy before applying to the Tenancy Tribunal.

 Tenant guest policy in residential rentals